 What are the consequences of dry mouth?

 When you have a dry mouth, you have less saliva.
-Saliva plays a key role in protecting your mouth, so reduced levels of this ‘salivary protection’ may lead to:
+Saliva plays a key role in protecting your mouth, so reduced levels of this ‘salivary protection’ may have side effects.
+Dry mouth can lead to:

 - Bad breath